 Physical considerations (reach, hand size, instrument choice)

 A full-scale 4-string bass has a 34" scale length.
-That's a real stretch, especially in first position where the frets are widest.
+That is a real stretch, especially in first position where the frets are widest.
 For a young kid under about 10, a short-scale bass (30" or 32") is almost always a better starting place.
 Some smaller-bodied 4-strings are also easier to hold and balance for a smaller player.

 If a parent is shopping for a first bass for their kid, I'd rather have them walk into the lesson with a short-scale 4-string they can hold comfortably than a full-size bass they're going to fight.
 Same advice for a small-framed adult.